greg-marra/budget-scripts/README.md

 Clone this directory into ~/Documents

-# Getting Token/IDs from YNAB API
+# Getting Token/IDs from budget API

 Under "Quick Start" at https://api.youneedabudget.com